lissettdm/react-use-form/README.md

         }

 ```
-This validation function will be execute on any control change, if the result is false, the control will be equal to:
+This validation function will be execute allways the control changes, if the result is false, the control will be equal to:
 ```javascript
 task: {
                 value: "",